 The mountain forests, which are dominated by Alpine Ash trees are now so threatened by fire that the state government has an aerial seeding program to stop the collapse of these forest systems.
 Owen Bassett, one of the people involved in the seeding program has said “with no intervention, these ravaged forests would eventually turn into a different type of ecosystem, like savanna or grassland”.

 We don’t know how much old Alpine Ash forests still exist.
 In the Central Highlands, closer to Melbourne, it is estimated that only 0.47% of old growth Ash remains.
 The figure is unknown in the mountains of the north east, but we do know that large areas of burnt forest face the prospect of ecological collapse and very little old forest remains.

 What we do know is that unburnt areas are especially important and should not be logged, especially forests with documented older trees and threatened species.
 Sadly, this is exactly the type of forest currently under threat on the Dargo High Plains.

 The forests currently being targeted by VicForests in the Dargo High Plain are especially important because they are mature and largely unburnt.
 Investigations by community activists such as the Gippsland Environment Group have documented the enormous ecological value of these stands.
 They are also home to a range of threatened plant and animal species.

-One coupe, at Jones Creek, has been logged.
+One coupe, 17 hectares in size, at Jones Creek, has been logged, in autumn 2021.

 [IMAGE: logging in the Jones Creek coupe].